mkeenan-kdb/speakIrish_chrome/README.md

 ## How It Works ##
 1. Highlight Text: Select text on any webpage.
-2. Click the Icon: A shamrock icon (☘️) will appear.
+2. Click the Icon: The 'UncleMick icon™️ '(lol) will appear.
 Click it to play the text in the selected Irish voice.
 3. Change Voices: Open the extension popup and choose your preferred voice from the dropdown menu.

 ## Installation ##